 A leased vehicle is similar to a rented vehicle.
 However, you need to make a long-term commitment that may range anywhere from one to five years.
 So, it pays to read the fine print when leasing a vehicle just as you would if you were getting an auto loan.

-When leasing a vehicle, pay attention to the terms used in the lease agreement and know the difference between these terms so that you can make an informed decision about your financing options.
+As the lessee, you should pay close attention to the terms used in the car lease contract and know the difference between these terms so that you can make an informed decision about your financing options.

-The residual value is often less than the actual retail value of the car, which means that you could get a great deal on the vehicle if you decide to buy it at the end of your lease.
+It is worth noting that the residual value of the car is often less than the actual retail value of the car due to depreciation, which means that you could get a great deal on the vehicle if you decide to buy it at the end of your lease.